junjiemars/c/README.md

 # C Lessons

 It is not **C Lessons** at all :).
 I'd programming in C long long time ago, sometimes I want to pick something up, but I cannot find the peice of code somewhere or cannot run the code on a machine that been wrote in another machine.

 Sadly, old dog need learn something new
 * Access the code from anywhere, oh, GitHub is good one
-* Run or Write code on anywhere, so Linux, Darwin, or Windows, Docker Box
+* Run or write code on anywhere, so Linux, Darwin, or Windows, Docker Box
 * Easy to try and learn something new

 Now, we had [Nore](https://github.com/junjiemars/nore), something changed and